SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

     ![](images/view.png)

-    The HDI container can be downloaded.
+    Press the **Download** button.
 The downloaded file FLIGHTRESERVATION_HDI_DB_1.tar.gz can be used in the import HDI wizard.

     ![](images/download.png)